| LDE is

 dream.
 After eight hours of sleep, it would be easier for me

 to become lucid.
-We found this to be true for most people.
+We found this to be true

 For example, I would say, "I will do the experiment at 7:30